Follow-Up Care for Pink Eye

 - People who share computer keyboards with others at work must be careful to wash their hands before they touch around their faces, especially during cold and flu season.

 - Bedding, towels, and personal items that come in contact with secretions should not be shared.
 Wash and change sheets and pillowcases every day.

 - Eye drops should not be shared among individuals; otherwise, the infection can spread.

 If caused by a virus, pink eye gets better over time with or without treatment.
 When care is taken to prevent its spread and follow-up is done, pink eye clears up with no long-term problems.

 - Pink eye (viral conjunctivitis) usually goes away in 10-14 days, but symptoms may last for up to six weeks.

-- Damage to the cornea (the clear covering over the iris) may occur if infections are not treated.
+- Damage to the cornea (the clear covering over the iris) may occur if severe infections are not treated.